dzlab/dzlab.github.io/_posts/2023-10-01-gcp_serverless_rag-i.md

 ```

 ### Saving to PostgreSQL
-This helper function use pgvector to store the generated embeddings within PostgreSQL.

->⚠️ The following code snippet may run for a few minutes.
+This helper function uses the [Cloud SQL Python Connector](https://cloud.google.com/sql/docs/postgres/samples/cloud-sql-postgres-sqlalchemy-connect-connector) to connect to the Cloud SQL from our Cloud Function.
+Then makes sure the `pgvector` extension is loaded and the target embeddings table is created.
+Finally, writes the chunks with their embeddings into Cloud SQL.

 ```python
 # Save the Pandas dataframe in a PostgreSQL table.